credativ/plutono/docs/sources/datasources/prometheus.md

 - `[[varname]]` Example: rate(http_requests_total{job=~"[[job]]"}[5m])

 Why two ways?
 The first syntax is easier to read and write but does not allow you to use a variable in the middle of a word.
-When the _Multi-value_ or _Include all value_ options are enabled, Grafana converts the labels from plain text to a regex compatible string.
+When the _Multi-value_ or _Include all value_ options are enabled, Plutono converts the labels from plain text to a regex compatible string.
 Which means you have to use `=~` instead of `=`.

 ### Ad hoc filters variable